 - Try to explain Bilge’s critique of “speaking for” others

 - Identify Bilge’s critiques of SlutWalk, It Gets Better, and Occupy Wall Street.
-If you are not familiar with these movements, look them up and identify their primary goals.
+If you are unfamiliar with these movements, look them up and identify their primary goals.
 What do Bilge’s critiques of these movements have to do with queer politics?

 - Try to explain how Bilge thinks queer political movements can learn from Black feminist theory.